elastic/elasticsearch-opensearch-benchmark/README.md

 ## 2 - Generating the dataset

-The [generate.sh](./dataset/generate.sh) script generates a dataset using the [elastic integration corpus generator tool](https://github.com/elastic/), creating 1024 files with each file's size set to 1GB.
+The [generate.sh](./dataset/generate.sh) script generates a dataset using the [elastic integration corpus generator tool](https://github.com/elastic/elastic-integration-corpus-generator-tool), creating 1024 files with each file's size set to 1GB.
 The generator uses a template file and a YAML configuration file for content generation.
 The resulting files are converted to .ndjson format, gzipped, and then uploaded to a specified Google Cloud Storage bucket using gsutil cp.
 Each file is uploaded to the bucket, and the script removes the local gzipped files afterward.

 To run the script, the following dependencies are required:
   - `elastic-integration-corpus-generator-tool`: the script should point to the correct full path of this tool using the GENERATOR variable.
 The binaries of the elastic integration corpus generator tool are also provided in the repository for ARM and Intel architectures, in the `dataset/bin` folder.
-  - `gsutil`: the command-line tool provided by Google Cloud SDK for interacting with Google Cloud Storage.
+  - `gcloud CLI`: the command-line tool to manage Google Cloud resources.
   - `gzip`: This is a standard Unix tool used for file compression and decompression.
 It is used in the script to gzip the generated files before uploading them to the bucket.

 example: